abhinav-appstechy/Gym_Fitness_React_Redux_GraphQL/README.md

 # Gym Fitness Project Using React, Redux and Tailwind

-This project is based on the Gym Fitness using React, Redux and Tailwind.
+This project is based on the Gym Fitness using React, Redux, GraphQL and Tailwind.

 ## Run Command